velonica0/llama.cpp/docs/backend/Metalium.md

 ninja install
 ```

 3. Build llama.cpp with `GGML_METALIUM=ON`.
-It will read the `TT_METAL_HOME` and `ARCH_NAME` variable above and error if they can not be detected.
+It will read the `TT_METAL_HOME` variable above and error if not  detected.
 Likewise, the backend needs the environmental variables to function.

 ```bash
 cd /path/to/your/llama.cpp